Jeremy Wade

 Jeremy John Wade (born 23 March 1956) is a British television presenter, an author of books on angling, and a biologist.
 He is known for his television series River Monsters, Mighty Rivers, and Dark Waters.
-He is one of the most accomplished anglers of all time, having traveled the world and caught a multitude of different species of fresh and saltwater fish.

-Personal life
+Early life

 Jeremy Wade was born in Ipswich and brought up in Nayland where his father was a vicar.
 He attended Dean Close School and has a degree in zoology from Bristol University and a postgraduate teaching certificate in biological sciences from the University of Kent.
-He has worked as a secondary school biology teacher in Kent.
+He previously worked as a secondary school biology teacher in Kent.